 Character Drivers are used in serial buses.
 They write data one character at a time.
 One character means a byte in a generic sense.
 If a device is connected to a serial port, it uses a character driver.
 A mouse is a serial device and has a character device driver.

-Block drivers refer to the writing and reading of more than one character at a time.
+Block drivers refer to the simultaneous reading and writing of more than one character at a time.
 Usually, block device drivers create a block and retrieve as much information as the block can contain.
 Hard disks, for example, use block device drivers.
-CD ROMs too, are Block device drivers, but the kernel needs to check that the device is still connected to the computer each time the CD ROM is invoked by any application.
+CD-ROMs, too, are Block device drivers, but the kernel must verify that the device remains connected to the computer whenever any application accesses it.

 Read: How to install Drivers in Windows 11